wsrpc/wsrpc-aiohttp/README.rst

   (for synchronous database drivers etc.)
 * Protected server-side methods (cliens are not able to call methods, starting with underline directly);
-* If `ujson`_ is installed, it would be used for message serialization/deserialization speedup.

 Installation